Asininite/ObsidianVault/Obsidian Vault/Disaster Management/Hazard Mapping.md

 		interpretation and analysis
 			make sense of collected data and use it to answer questions about study area presentation and communication
+			presenting the findings in an understandable way and manner

+	Preparation
+		scouting
+			investigation of study area
+		design instruments
+			develop tools and methods for collecting data from the community